derekdstratton/advice-learning/next-todo.md

 rl like normal, except using that as the base? im wondering if that would help at all?
 Like that's the way it makes predictions?

+IDEA:
+Do I even need traditional reinforcement learning to use on my advice model?
+What if I do something like this?
+Use my probabilistic version of picking advice and keep running it over and over on the game.
+Except it's still training and learning, but it's learning from itself.
+If it does well (based on some reward function), then you can adjust on what it just did as example.
+If it does poorly, you can just keep letting probability find new things.
+If you really really get stuck, maybe even lower probabilities of the status quo to shake things up.

+Probably should also reimplement the real-time advice for active learning.
+With pure active learning, maybe we don't even need much reinforcement?
+My mind is elevating to a different plane now...

+Unfortunately only relying on convolutions mapped to actions, it probably doesn't do an amazing job learning representations, which i do want it to do so it can sorta generalize the advice data to say other levels.

+An idea that could add to this theme of "pseudo reinforcement" that would help my above idea work and extrapolate better to complex problems is some sort of segmented, constrained reward system.
+For instance, the simplest approach would be for the reward of an episode be mario's ending x position, which makes logical sense.
+(And then secondarily you can optimize for things like time).
+However that makes the learning space for individual parts harder.
+In speedrunning, players use splits to better practice and understand how well or poorly they are doing at particular parts.
+I think this idea of splitting up segments and comparing how well you did for each segment is crucial to understanding a complex problem.
+Deciding where those splits are may be manual at first, but I think that would drastically improve the above approach.

 -----

 ### TODO LIST